Retr0680/proton-linuwux/README.md

   2. If using the Flatpak version of Faugus, open **Flatseal**, select Faugus, go to **Filesystems > Other files**, and add the path where you extracted the builds.
   3. Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, look for `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
 (Note: you must repeat this step when adding or modifying games).

-3. Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, look for `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
-Note that you need to redo this step if you modify or add new games.

 **What is the difference between Proton-CachyOS and Proton-GE?**

 Both are patched for the HV bypass, but they are based on different underlying upstream projects (CachyOS builds or Proton-GE).